luolundashu/crawler_for_ai_conference/README.md

 ______________________________________________________________________________________________________________________________________________________________________

-Future word:
+**Future word:**
-Implement downloading based on keywords in the abstract, and enhance download speed.
+Implement downloading based on keywords in the abstract, and enhance download speed(**Because I am not familiar with distributed crawling, this is quite challenging for me and it might not be updated in the future.**).